humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

 ### Errors for immutables

-ECMAScript 5 also introduced the ability to modify property attributes, such as setting a property as read only or freezing an entire object&#8217;s structure.
+ECMAScript 5 also introduced the ability to modify property attributes, such as setting a property as read only or freezing an entire object's structure.
 In non-strict mode, attempting to modify an immutable property fails silently.
-You&#8217;ve probably run into this issue with some native APIs.
-Strict mode ensures that an error is thrown whenever you try to modify an object or object property in a way that isn&#8217;t allowed.
+You've probably run into this issue with some native APIs.
+Strict mode ensures that an error is thrown whenever you try to modify an object or object property in a way that isn't allowed.

     var person = {};
     Object.defineProperty(person, "name", {